 The focus on foods with higher concentrations of vitamins and minerals per calorie will ensure that optimum daily requirements are met and will wipe out any issues related to nutritional deficiences.
 As nutritional needs are being met, there will be less cravings and less overeating resulting in the body going towards it's optimal weight.
 The only nutrient where the paleolithic diet might not greatly exceed the RDA is with calcium.
 However, the diet is highly alkaline due to the high quantity of fruits and vegetables, so this will lower how much calcium would be excreted, and thus less calcium would be needed than the RDA calculated for western diets.
 This is because grains are acid forming and would cause calcium depletion, and the evidence indicates that osteoporosis is actually decreased on a paleo diet.
 However, you may want to consider eating a bit of ground up egg shell, or taking a calcium supplement just in case.
 One average 5.0 gram egg shell yields 2.0 grams of calcium, while the rda is about 1.0 grams of calcium a day, and an average paleo diet provides most of that.
 Consumption of 1 ground up egg shell a week sprinkled into food would make up for any possible issue.
 Eating some meat soup simmering with bones in them would also give you enough calcium as the bones dissolve into the water.
 Simply focusing on making sure a good deal of your vegetables are dark and leafy green should be enough as well as those are calcium rich.

 The hunter-gatherer diet appears in theory and in practice to reverse or eliminate "diseases of affluence" that are prevalent in Western societies, but are not found in the remaining tribes of hunter-gatherers in the world.
 Beyond the ones mentioned above, this also includes: colorectal cancer, myopia, acne, depression, and autoimmune diseases such as multiple sclerosis.
+It is likely the entire lifestyle which creates this effect however, with more exercise, less stress, and more positive social interactions.

 Avoiding dairy products and chocolate will remove the two largest factors causing phlegm build up in your throat and lead to having a better voice.